IMAT1912/IMAT1912/lab_03/lab_03.md

 This is the entry point to the problem within our code.
 We called the `cmdloop()` method on line 95 of `lab_03.py` (your line may be slightly different) and it had not finished executing when the error occured.

-But the error occurred deeper in our code.
+But the error occurred deeper in the code.
+In fact, the traceback passes through the `cmd` module code before it gets back to our code.

 ```
   File "/usr/lib/python3.8/cmd.py", line 138, in cmdloop
     stop = self.onecmd(line)
 ```
-The `cmdloop()` method calls `onecmd(line)` internally when the user enters a command.
+The `cmdloop()` method calls `onecmd(line)` internally each time the user enters a command.
-We can see that this occurred in the `cmd` library (and that my system is running python 3.8!).
+We can see that this occurred on line 138 in the `cmd.py` module (and that my system is running python 3.8!).
+This code eventually leads to our `do_edit` method being called.

+The next entry in the error message shows another step in the process.

 ```
   File "/usr/lib/python3.8/cmd.py", line 217, in onecmd
     return func(arg)
 ```
 Again, this is part of the `cmd` library.
-The `onecmd()` method calls the found function, as discussed last week.
-The found function in this case, is our `do_edit` method.
+The `onecmd()` method finds the requested function (`func`, in this case refers to our `do_edit` function).
+It calls the function and passes in the provided arguments (`arg`).
+We discussed this last week.

+So finally, the error trace points to our function.

 ```
   File "lab_03.py", line 80, in do_edit
     index, new_value = args.split(maxsplit=1)
 ```

-OK, this is what we expected to see.
-The last problem listed is the "most recent call last" alluded to above.
+This is the "most recent call last" alluded to above.
+The offending expression (line 80) is shown very clearly.
-This is where we tried to split the `args` string into two variables, `index` and `new_value`.
+We can see that we tried to split the `args` string into two variables, `index` and `new_value`.

 >The error tells us the exact file and line where the problem occurred.
 >
 >```python
 >def do_edit(self, args):
 >    """replace the item at the given index"""
->    index, new_value = args.split(maxsplit=1)
+>    index, new_value = args.split(maxsplit=1) # <-- here
 >    index = int(index)
 >    self.items[index] = new_value
 >```
 >This is the offending function
 >The error is caused because in this case, the value of `args` is `'apple'` so the result of `args.split(maxsplit=1)` is a list with only one element.
 >
->When we attempt to [unpack](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences) the list into two variables, a `ValueError` exception is raised.
+>When we attempt to [unpack](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences) the list (`['apple']`) into two variables, a `ValueError` exception is raised.

 The final line of the error trace shows the actual exception that was raised by this code when the user entered only one argument.